krishnangovindraj/jterrain-bisag/readme.md

 ### Running
 There is a DEMViewerExample file that can be run to see how it works.
 Simply run `bash runexample.sh`.
 Remember to extract the provided sample data

+### Using the example:
+It should run.
+Use WASDRF to move along the 3 axes.
+Resize the window as needed.
+UHJKLOP to rotate along the 3 axes.